-“Make life dreams come true,” my dad said.
-But I realized its importance after quite some time.
-Now I know that to make life dreams come true, patience and sacrifice are key plus a strong foundation.
+That’s what my dad said.
+But I realized my dreams’ importance after quite some time.
+Now I know that to realize aspirations, patience, and sacrifice are key plus a strong foundation.
 One of my tips to get you started would be to create a plan of action.
 I wish you, too, could realize your goals for real.
 Make life dreams come true.

 I used to hang out with the wrong kind of teenagers.
 You know, they were the ones you would see at the back of a building, bullying someone.

-That part of my life started during middle school.
+That part of my journey started during middle school.
 I was tired of being on the receiving end of bullying, so I decided to join the bullies.
 I did not account for the fact that I had to become one of them if I did not want to get kicked out of the group.
-That was life for me back then.
+That was it for me back then.
 I had no big, incredible ideals, didn’t have a positive perspective, and didn’t make positive goals, and didn’t even think of my future as well.

 In my earlier life, I began drinking at the age of 15.
 I initially tried to refuse because no one drank alcoholic beverages in the family, and I did not want to get caught by my mom.
-However, they said that they wouldn’t talk to me again if I said no. They wanted me to make life dreams that would come true.
+However, they said that they wouldn’t talk to me again if I said no.

 I hated the taste of alcohol every time, but I kept drinking when they told me to keep drinking.
 It took me a while to recognize that what we had doesn’t represent a successful relationship between friends.
-My life was in haywire, and I felt that nothing good was going to come true with my aspirations if I maintain my friendship with them.
+My life was haywire, and I felt that nothing good was going to come true with my aspirations if I maintain my friendship with them.

 So when did I realize I had to make life dreams come true?